snipe-scripts/dui/README.md

 - This particular script lets you create as many dui screens you want with 4 simple steps
 - Steps
     - Create a ox lib polyzone around the room where the screen is present.
-    - Create a target polyzone for the screen to target on.
+    - Create a target boxzone for the screen to target on.
     - Go to the maps folder, look for the texture dictionary and texture name of the screen you want to use
     - Add all the information in client/zones.lua as I have done in the example